suncoast-devs/handbook/lessons/full-stack-build-an-app/34-deployment.md

 heroku logs --tail
 ```

-The version with `--tail` will continue showing you the output of your code
+The version with `--tail` will show you the output of your code until you press
-until you press `Control-C`.
-This is useful when you have an error that happens
+`Control-C`.
+Logs with tailing are useful when you have an error when you load a
-when you load a page in your application.
+page in your application.